Where the investigations related to President Trump stand

 There is no smoking gun when it comes to the question of Russia collusion.
 But the evidence so far shows that a broad range of Trump associates had Russia-related contacts during the 2016 presidential campaign and transition period, and several lied about the communication.

-There is also evidence that some people in the president's orbit were discussing a possible email dump from WikiLeaks before it occurred.
-American intelligence agencies and Mueller have said Russia was the source of hacked material released by WikiLeaks during the campaign that was damaging to Hillary Clinton's presidential effort.
+There is evidence that some people in Trump's orbit were discussing a possible email dump from WikiLeaks before it occurred.
+American intelligence agencies and Mueller have said Russia was the source of hacked material released by the anti-secrecy group WikiLeaks during the campaign that was damaging to Democrat Hillary Clinton's presidential effort.

 OTHER QUESTIONS TO CONSIDER:

 —WHAT ABOUT OBSTRUCTION OF JUSTICE?
 That is another unresolved question that Mueller is pursuing.
-Investigators have examined key episodes such as Trump's firing of FBI Director James Comey and his fury over the recusal from the investigation by then-Attorney General Jeff Sessions.
+Investigators have examined key episodes such as Trump's firing of FBI Director James Comey and Trump's fury over Sessions' recusal.

 Comments